amorris6/Level-Up/DEVELOPMENT.md

 Will have to remember to keep track of this.
 My Button == and !=can't compare the function ptrs or the ofxSmartFont, so the two back buttons have to differ by 1 for something (x, y , width, or height).
 Will hopefully implement item buying, selling, and equipping over the weekend.

+**12/6/2019**
+Created a rough outline of an item class.
+Gave it member variables and constructor.

+**12/7/2019**
+Found out openframeworks does have a function that can be called on close, exit.
+Used this to clean up all the pointers I hadn't deleted before.
+Added two new buttons, prev and next to store and inventory.
+They allow me to go through multiple pages.
+Expands item capacity, not that I need it right now.
+Decided to rely completely on buttons[] to draw my buttons.
+Also added another item constructor to not need ofVec2f because I don't know how to instantiate one without declaring and then using .set().
+Added ability to buy items.
+Will implement sell relatively easily, not sure about equip.

+**12/8/2019**
+This was annoying.
+Had to change all my Item stuff into Item* because dynamic casting.
+This was what I was using to decide what to do when equipping an item, since it depends on whether it's an item, armor, or weapon.
+Added an item constructor that takes in a function, since there isn't a clear cut thing for equipping an item.
+Also added to my tests file tests for getters of Item, Armor, and Weapon.

+**12/9/2019**
+Added an unequip button since it seems like a nice feature.
+This means I had to make my items take in two functions, the second being the reverse of the first.
+This makes it so item effects can't just be stacked by equipping and unequipping multiple times.
+Also had to deal with a bug where items weren't unequipped when sold.
+Added a new settings button.
+This allows the player to turn all the sounds of the game on or off, like background music, battle music, or attack sounds.
+Included nice visual cue of x on a box :).
+Spent the last 5 hours removing magic numbers.
+I regret all the choices I made previously, but it's done now.
+I tried to refactor my code and line up things like the parameters inside my longer constructors, but I think openframeworks disapproves.
+It reverts those changes as soon as I leave the page and come back, even when saving.
+Will have to look into that tomorrow.
+Also need to add trailing underscores to basically goddamn everything, so that's a fun project.